gitpeut/SDS021/Readme.md

  See also the example.
 When device wakes up, one read is enough.
  Subsequent reads will return the same value until the next workperiod.
- Current draw in between workperiods is around 16 mA, which is much higher than during sending the device to sleep.
+ Current draw in between workperiods is around 16 mA, which is much higher than after sending the device to sleep by calling sleepWork.

 <h2>SDS021:firmwareVersion() datasheet (6)</h2>